JPBureik/experiment-monitoring/server_setup.md

   * In order to have internet access, declare the MAC address of the RaspberryPi at the [Service Info](https://ticket.institutoptique.fr/front/helpdesk.public.php?create_ticket=1), specifying explicitly that the new machine is a headless RaspberryPi.

-  * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspberry Pi OS Lite on the SD card
+  * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspberry Pi OS Lite on the SD card.

   * Add an SSH file to the boot SD card:
     <pre>
     touch boot/ssh
     </pre>
-  * Get IP address:
+  * Put the RaspberryPi in its cooling case.
+Install it in the lab and connect the Ethernet and power cables.
+Then from any computer inside the IOGS network, get the RaspberryPi's IP address:
     <pre>
     ping raspberrypi.local
     </pre>